 Using Efinancial, our controlled distribution platform, we have full vertical integration for the sale and issuance of life insurance policies and are able to gather end-to-end consumer data, extending from tracking data to analyzing the characteristics of leads that generate successful marketing efforts to the associated underwriting and claims experience.
 Since we acquired Efinancial in 2009, we have made significant investments in the development of our controlled distribution strategy for reaching our target market.
 By converting data we generate through our distribution platform into actionable insight using statistical analysis, we will seek to be more efficient in our acquisition and use of leads, improve our call center placement ratios and strive to achieve overall profitability.
 However, the investments made in pursuit of this strategy, among other factors, have adversely affected our historical results of operations.
-We have incurred a net loss in each of the eight prior fiscal years, resulting in an aggregate of approximately \$107 million in net losses over that period, including losses of \$9.3 million, \$5.9 million, \$8.2 million and \$15.3 million for the nine months ended September 30, 2018 and September 30, 2017, and the years ended December 31, 2017 and December 31, 2016, respectively.
+We have incurred a net loss in each of the eight prior fiscal years, resulting in an aggregate of approximately \$98 million in net losses over that period, including losses of \$8.2 million and \$15.3 million for 2017 and 2016, respectively.
 Our losses are due principally to operating expenses and corporate overhead exceeding revenues of our agency and insurance segments, and our inability to defer a majority of our commission expense on policies produced by our affiliated agency, Efinancial.

-Efinancial produced 64.8%, 58.2%, 62.9% and 57.9% of the policies written by Fidelity Life for the nine months ended September 30, 2018 and September 30, 2017, and the years ended December 31, 2017 and December 31, 2016, respectively.
+Efinancial produced 62.9% and 57.9% of the policies written by Fidelity Life for the years ended December 31, 2017 and December 31, 2016, respectively.
 We plan to continue to increase the number of policies sold through Efinancial as we pursue our strategic plan to further develop our controlled distribution platform and grow our book of business.
 However, sales of insurance policies through Efinancial immediately result in significantly higher consolidated expense recognition and lower consolidated net income in comparison to Fidelity Life policies distributed through an unaffiliated entity.
 GAAP requires that we immediately expense that portion of our policy acquisition costs for policies placed through Efinancial that cannot be directly tied to the placement of a policy.
 As a result of this immediate expense recognition for sales through Efinancial, we incur a net loss in the first year on each policy sold through Efinancial.
 To the extent we are successful in increasing our premium writings through Efinancial over each of the next several years or more, we expect that the impact of recognizing a majority of Efinancial commissions as a current expense will, among other factors, continue to adversely affect our results of operations and contribute to our continuing to incur consolidated net losses and a reduction to our consolidated equity in each such year as we seek to implement our distribution strategy.
 Over the long term and assuming that our products perform consistent with our assumptions, once we have developed a sustainable book of business and our expected growth through Efinancial has leveled, we expect that revenues from policy renewals may begin to offset the immediate expense recognition resulting from writing new policies through Efinancial.
-See "-Critical Accounting Policies-Deferred Policy Acquisition Costs (DAC)" and "-Results of Operations-Analysis of Segment Results-Corporate Segment-Intercompany Elimination
+See "-Critical Accounting Policies-Deferred Policy Acquisition Costs (DAC)" and "-Results of Operations-Analysis of Segment-Intercompany Eliminations."